Murder of T. Maniam: Investigations

 Forensic evidence also revealed that there was some blue paint found on the back of Maniam’s car and broken plastic pieces found on the ground near Maniam’s car.
 The truck seen at the scene of crime was eventually located, and both the broken plastic pieces and paint were matched to the truck.
 When he was questioned by the police, the owner of the truck, Sarveshvaran Ratnasamy, told the police that he was not driving it on the day of Maniam’s murder, and he said that he actually loaned the truck to his two friends, known to him as Chandran and Mani respectively, the former whom said he wanted to use it for carrying a fridge.

-After Sarveshvaran told them that Chandran lived in a rented room in Changi Road, both police officers, Staff Sergeant Guruthevan and Inspector Zainal Abidin Ismail led a group to conduct a police raid to apprehend Chandran.
+After Sarveshvaran told them that Chandran lived in a rented room in Changi Road, both police officers, Staff Sergeant Erulandy Guruthevan and Inspector Zainal Abidin Ismail, led a group to conduct a police raid to apprehend Chandran.
 At around 5.30 am, on 28 April 1999, the police found Chandran’s place of residence, and they arrested Chandran, who shared the room with his friend Narayanasamy Tamilvanan and three other Indian males.
 Tamilvanan and the three other tenants were later released, while Chandran remained in police custody, and a police search yielded the discovery of Maniam’s photograph and written vehicle numbers in Chandran’s wallet.
-Chandran, whose full name was Chandran Rajagopal, was Venkatesan’s 24-year-old childhood friend and both of them came from the same village of Pudukuppam, India.
+Chandran, whose full name was Chandran Rajagopal, was Venkatesan’s 24-year-old childhood friend, and both of them came from the same village of Pudukuppam, India.
 Chandran, Venkatesan and Julaiha were all charged with murder.

-Mani, who allegedly helped drive the truck on the day of Maniam’s death, was not caught and the police placed his name on the wanted list.
+Mani, who allegedly helped drive the truck on the day of Maniam’s death, was not caught, and the police placed his name on the wanted list.